tonai/react-per-form/doc/docs/api/08-useWatch.md

-# `useFormWatch`
+# `useWatch`

-`useFormWatch` return the a state for the values of the field being watched.
+`useWatch` return a React state for the values of the field being watched.

 ## Parameters

-`useFormWatch` take the name of the fields to watch:
+`useWatch` take the name of the fields to watch:

 - it can be a string for a single field
 - it can be an array a string for multiple fields